moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 Overall, Chopsticks aims to simplify the process of building blockchain applications on Substrate and make it accessible to a wider range of developers.

-This article will cover using Chopsticks to fork and interact with the local copy of a Tanssi ContainerChain.
+This article will cover using Chopsticks to fork and interact with the local copy of a Tanssi Appchain.

 !!! note
     Chopsticks currently does not support calls done via the Ethereum JSON-RPC.
 Consequently, you can't fork your chain using Chopsticks and connect Metamask to it.